ddhar1/wikikafkaproducer/README.md

-A simple producer that sends
+A very simple producer that sends data from the [Wikimedia Edit EventsStream](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) to your kafka topic

+Main class is `WikiEditsProducerRunner`

 Example output: